-Gonorrhea, or gonococcal urethritis, is a sexually transmitted infection (STI) caused by bacteria.
-It is spread by unprotected oral, vaginal, or anal sex.
-Gonorrhea causes inflammation of the urethra.
-The urethra is the tube where urine passes from the bladder to the outside of the body.
-Anyone with multiple sexual partners is at higher risk for gonorrhea.
+Gonorrhea is a sexually transmitted infection (STI) caused by bacteria.
+Gonorrhea is spread during oral, vaginal, or anal sex.
+The infection most often affects the urethra, rectum, or throat.
+The urethra is the tube that carries urine from your bladder to the outside of your body.
+Anyone with multiple sex partners is at higher risk for gonorrhea.

 What are the signs and symptoms of gonorrhea?

-- Feeling like you need to urinate more frequently than usual
+- Feeling like you need to urinate more often than usual

 - Pain or burning when you urinate

-- Pain in your lower abdomen, penis, or vaginal area
+- Pain in your lower abdomen, penis, or vagina

 - Pain when you have sex

-- Thick, yellow-green discharge coming from your penis or vagina
+- Thick, yellow-green discharge coming from your penis, rectum, or vagina

 How is gonorrhea diagnosed?

 Your healthcare provider will ask you questions about your health and sexual history.
-He will need to know when your symptoms started.
-Tell him about any STIs you or your partners may have.
-Caregivers may need to do a pelvic exam to check your vagina and internal sex organs.
-Your healthcare provider may think it is important for you to have any of the following screening tests, even if you do not have symptoms:
+He or she will need to know when your symptoms started.
+Tell your provider about any STIs you or your partner may have.
+You may need any of the following:

 - Blood or urine tests may show the bacteria that causes gonorrhea.

-- A sample of discharge may be examined to help healthcare providers learn what is causing your condition.
+- A sample of discharge may help providers know what treatment is best for you.

 How is gonorrhea treated?

 Antibiotics help treat the infection caused by bacteria.
-Both you and your sexual partner have to be treated to prevent gonorrhea from spreading.
+Both you and your sex partner need treatment to prevent gonorrhea from spreading.

-How can I prevent the spread of gonorrhea?
+How can I prevent the spread of gonorrhea and other STIs?

-- Do not have sex with someone who has gonorrhea.
+- Do not have sex with someone who has an STI.
 This includes oral, vaginal, and anal sex.

-- Do not have sex while you or your partner are being treated for gonorrhea.
+- Do not have sex while you or your partner are being treated.
 Ask when it is safe to have sex.